1995parham-teaching/gorm-sample/README.md

 Here we want to demonstrate some of its features using a very simple application.

-Also, using GORM's [`AutoMigrate`](https://gorm.io/docs/migration.html) feature is not suitable for production because you cannot findout what is going to be changed on each commit.
+Also, using GORM's [`AutoMigrate`](https://gorm.io/docs/migration.html) feature is not suitable for production because you cannot find out what is going to be changed on each commit.
 [Atlas](https://atlasgo.io/getting-started) can help you with this.

 Atlas works based on its configuration defined in `atlas.hcl`.
 You can apply migrations with